 While people with schizophrenia may also experience this condition due to their tendency to experience hallucinations, EHS by itself is not a sign of schizophrenia.

 So far, the earliest reported case of head explosions has been reported in a child who was ten years old.
-Therefore, it's not likely that a toddler will experience the condition, incidents may merely be underreported.
+So, while experts believe it's not likely that a toddler will experience the condition, incidents may merely be underreported.